-Center Drive Axle (for Tridem Axle configuration)
+Center Drive Axle (for Tridem Axle configuration) (If available)

 The Drive Axle Oil Temperature gauges (front, rear, and center) indicate the temperature of the lubricant in your vehicle's axles.
 These temperatures will vary with the kind of load you are carrying and the driving conditions you encounter.
 The red light will come on when the temperature has reached a critical level.
+This critical level is determined by axle type.